 5. Duan Y, Cabrera J, A New Projection Pursuit Index for Big Data. (in revision)

 6. Beavers, T., Cabrera, J., Chen G, Duan Y, Lubomirski, Tiggler, S, M. (2019).
 Data Nuggets: A Method for Reducing Big Data While Preserving Data Structure. (in revision)

+Supplement

+Appendix I Results of the analysis of the red region of the projections one and three

+The box plots in Figure 8 show the protein expression levels for each cluster of the red region in the first and third projections.
+Tables 5 and 6 represent the proportion of stimulated and unstimulated cells from the total in each cluster of the predicted red region for projections one and three, as well as the percentage and counts of the stimulated and unstimulated cells.